 It’s that time of year when the holidays are in full swing.
 The fireplace is crackling, festive tunes are playing, chestnuts are roasting, and your holiday lights are…burnt out!?
 We all know that feeling too well, and it’s always a game of chance when unboxing last year’s decorations – will you discover that your lights no longer work?

 Luckily, if they are burnt out, there’s a solution that’s free and environmentally friendly.
-In British Columbia, you can recycle Christmas lights – specifically, string lights – at hundreds of free drop-off locations across the province.
+In British Columbia, you can recycle holiday lights – specifically, string lights – at over a hundred free drop-off locations across the province.
 This makes it as easy as possible to do the right thing with your old lights and ensure they stay out of our landfills.

 How to recycle your lights